Nominating items for the Flora and Fauna Guarantee List (FFG Act List)

 PO Box 500 East Melbourne 3002

-The SAC meets approximately 4 times a year.
+The SAC meets approximately 5 times a year.
 You may be required to wait up to 3 months before your nomination is considered, dependent on the meeting schedule and when you submit your nomination.

 The FFG Act states that only nature conservation matters can be taken into account by the SAC in making its recommendations.

-Economic, cultural, social, management or any other issues are not considered by the SAC or the minister in deciding whether a taxon, community or potentially threatening process should be added to or removed from the list.
+Economic, cultural, social, management or any other issues are not considered by the SAC or the Ministers in deciding whether a taxon, community or potentially threatening process should be added to or removed from the list.

-- Identification of the nominated item - this is important to ensure that there is no ambiguity or confusion on the subject of the nomination.
+• Identification of the nominated item - this is important to ensure that there is no ambiguity or confusion on the subject of the nomination.

-- For a new taxon, at least one specimen should be lodged with a recognised scientific institution (e.g. a new species of plant should be lodged with the National Herbarium, and a new insect species at the Museum of Victoria).
+• For a new taxon, at least one specimen should be lodged with a recognised scientific institution (e.g. a new species of plant should be lodged with the National Herbarium, and a new insect species at the Museum of Victoria).
 This is necessary because it is possible that an item may be nominated as a new taxon, but then turn out to be a variant of a common taxon.

-- For a community, a statement of identification is required.
+• For a community, a statement of identification is required.
 The statement must specify the community according to a relevant text or reference, or it must describe the community in such a way that it is distinguished from all other communities in the State.
 The description should include reference to the community's identifying biological and physical characteristics and, if known to the nominator, the determining biological or non-biological components, environmental features or processes.
 Where possible, avoid using a geographic name in the community's name, as this can lead to a perception that the site is more important than the actual community type, which may occur in several localities, not just the named one.
 Preferable wording is "the community of flora and fauna characterised by species X, Y, and Z", and a shorter nickname can be provided.

-- For a potentially threatening process, a statement of identification is required.
+• For a potentially threatening process, a statement of identification is required.
 The statement must specify the potentially threatening process in accordance with a relevant text or reference or it must describe the potentially threatening process in such a way that it is distinguishable from all other potentially threatening processes.
 A potentially threatening process must be defined as a process and not as a cause or a symptom of a process. (e.g. "Soil disturbance caused by mining" could be nominated as a threatening process.
 "Mining" would not be nominated because it is the cause of the threatening process, not the process itself.)

-- Supporting evidence
+• Supporting evidence

-- The nomination must also indicate:
+• The nomination must also indicate:

 - the criterion or criteria that the nominator believes to be satisfied

-For removal from the list, evidence must be provided to show that the item does not satisfy the criteria for listing.
+- evidence to show how the nominated item satisfies the criterion or criteria - for removal from the list, evidence must be provided to show that the item does not satisfy any of the criteria for listing.

 If a taxon below the sub-species level or a narrowly defined community is being nominated, then in addition to evidence showing that a relevant primary criterion is satisfied, a statement of evidence of a special nature conservation need to conserve the item should also be included.

-- Criteria satisfied, and the reasons why
+• Criteria satisfied, and the reasons why

 The SAC may reject a listing nomination if:

-- the subject of the nomination is already listed
+• - the subject of the nomination is already listed

-- the nomination is vexatious
+• - the nomination is vexatious

-- the nomination is not accompanied by the prescribed information.
+• - the nomination is not accompanied by the prescribed information.

-The item being nominated must also meet the basic eligibility requirements of the Act.
+The item being nominated must also meet the basic eligibility requirements of the FFG Act.
 For example, a nomination could be rejected because

 Nominations for taxa or communities must provide information to demonstrate that the taxon or community is threatened with extinction in Victoria.
 You may also provide information about the taxon’s status in other States and Territories.